Streamers-Workshop/Blazebot/plugins/8ball/README.md

 # Plugin

-## Created by: EarWaxCandy, updated by Rehkloos, Krammy & Bioblaze Payne
+## Created by: EarWaxCandy, updated by Rehkloos, Krammy & Bioblaze Payne.
+Cleaned Responses by Praxem.

 ### What this is.
-8-ball fortune.
+8-ball fortune-telling.

 ### Trigger.
 !8ball <question>